Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Further Discussion on Related Works

-\citet{wu2023implicit} demonstrate that gradient descent, with any learning rate in the EoS regime, optimizes logistic regression with linearly separated data over large time scales. \citet{Kreisler2023GradientDM} analyzed scalar linear networks to show that the sharpness attained by the gradient flow dynamics monotonically decreases in the EoS regime. \citet{rosca2023on} use backward error analysis to incorporate the finite learning rate effect into gradient flow dynamics.
-Their analysis shows EoS when sharpness is larger than $\nicefrac{2}{\eta}$, but could not explain progressive sharpening. \citet{song2023trajectory} analyzed a $2$-layer linear network under logistic loss and demonstrated that sharpness at late training times oscillates around $\nicefrac{2 f}{\eta \ell'}$, where $f$ is the network output and $\ell'$ is the derivative of the loss. \citet{chen2023stability} analyzed large learning rate dynamics of toy models which are characterized by a one-dimensional cubic map and demonstrated five different training phases: (a) monotonic, (b) catapult, (c) periodic, (d) chaotic, and (e) divergent. \citet{wang2023good} categorize training trajectories into three stages: (i) sharpness reduction, (ii) progressive sharpening, and (iii) edge of stability.
+\cite{song2023trajectory} show that late-time trajectories oscillate around $\nicefrac{2f}{\eta \ell'}$, where $f$ is the network output and $\ell'$ is the derivative of the loss.
+They refer to the term bifurcation diagram to describe these phenomena, contrasting with the sharpness versus learning rate bifurcation diagrams presented in our study.
+We quote Section 3 from their paper ''..we plot the bifurcation diagram $q = r(p) = \ell'(p) / p$ and observe that GD trajectories tend to align with this curve..''
+Here, $p$ and $q$ correspond to $\Delta f$ and $\frac{2}{\eta \lambda}$ in our setting.
+They plot trajectories in the $(p,q) \equiv (\Delta f, \frac{2}{\eta \lambda})$ plane and their condition $q = r(p)$ simply corresponds to the EoS condition $\lambda = \frac{2}{\eta}$ for MSE loss.
+In contrast, our work presents bifurcation diagrams resulting from how the sharpness fluctuations vary with the learning rate.
+Therefore, the bifurcation diagrams from these works are not directly related to the route-to-chaos bifurcation diagrams presented in our work.

+\cite{kong2020chaos} were the first ones to show that gradient descent dynamics becomes chaotic at large learning rates and converges to a statistical distribution instead of a minimum.

+\cite{chen2023stability} analyzed large learning rate dynamics of toy models which are characterized by a one-dimensional cubic map and demonstrated five different training phases: (a) monotonic, (b) catapult, (c) periodic, (d) chaotic, and (e) divergent.
+In particular, they considered a two-layer network with quadratic activation, where the last layer vector $\mathbf{v}$ is not trained and each entry is set to one.
+This model belongs to a family that is effectively described by one variable $\Delta f$.
+In this model, the loss is sub-quadratic by construction $(||Ux||^2-y)^2$.
+In contrast, the UV model that we study is an effectively two-variable model and in these cases, training dynamically finds the attractive EoS manifold such that the loss has a sub-quadratic nature on this submanifold.

+Concurrent work by \cite{wang2023good} categorizes training trajectories into three stages: (i) sharpness reduction, (ii) progressive sharpening, and (iii) edge of stability.
 They argue that different large learning rate behavior depends on the `regularity' of the loss landscape.
 Specifically, they generalize toy landscapes from existing studies with parameters controlling the regularity.
-They show that models with good regularity first experience a decrease in sharpness and then progressive sharpening and enter edge of stability.
+They show that models with good regularity first experience a decrease in sharpness and then progressive sharpening and enter the edge of stability.